 Once you attune yourself to all the words you come into contact with every day, you need a place to stash the ones that speak to you.
 Jot them down in your journal, on index cards, or sticky notes.
 Use postcards, gift tags, or scrap paper.
 Lots of these are easy to tote around (a friend of Wooldridge’s always tucks a few index cards in her back pocket).
 Be sure to carry a pen.

 Tip: You don’t always have to write your words down.
-If you find words in a magazine or newspaper, just cut them out and then you can tape them to your journal, note cards, or sticky notes.
+If you find words in a magazine or newspaper, simply cut them out and then tape them into your journal, or use a glue stick to attach them to index cards.
+You probably always have your phone on your person, so snap a photo of the words you like, or save them in a notes file on your mobile device.

 Storing and Stashing Words

 If you’re a word-crazy writer, your word collection will grow rapidly.
 What are you going to do with all those words?
 Woodridge keeps a few in her purse, a couple on her desk, some special favorites in a cloth bag.
-I keep envisioning a big, round glass fishbowl filled with colorful cards, each with a choice word scrawled on it in various colors of ink.
+I keep envisioning a big, round glass fishbowl filled with colorful cards, each with a choice word scrawled on it in.
+The words in this fishbowl are written in various, vibrant colors of ink.

 You could keep them in a tin, a basket, a bucket.
 Toss them into a drawer or slip them into an envelope.
 Tuck them into your journal.